I really love trying different dessert recipes, especially creamy ones. One of my favorites is this chocolate fudge recipe with marshmallow fluff.

 Melt the Chocolate

-- In a medium saucepan, combine chocolate chips and sweetened condensed milk.
-Heat over low heat, stirring continuously until fully melted and smooth.
+- In a medium saucepan, combine chocolate chips with sweetened condensed milk.
+Heat over low heat for 7-8 minutes.

 Add Marshmallow Fluff